When wind blows across a mountain range, air rises and cools and clouds can form.

 Courtesy of CMMAP

 Cloud Formation Due to Mountains

 Some clouds form when air encounters a mountain range or other types of terrain.
-When this happens, the air will rise and cool, and this cooler air is no longer able to hold all of the water vapor it was able to hold when it was warm.
-The extra water vapor begins to condense out of the air parcel in the form of liquid water droplets and a cloud is formed.
+When this happens, the air will rise and cool.
+The cooler air is no longer able to hold all of the water vapor it was able to hold when it was warm.
+This extra water vapor begins to condense out of the air parcel in the form of liquid water droplets and a cloud is formed.

 The types of clouds that form from encounters with mountains are stratus clouds and lenticular clouds.

 The image on this page shows how winds can blow into a mountain range and then rise higher in the atmosphere.
 The side of the mountains where the wind starts is called the windward side.
 The side of the mountains where the wind leaves the area is called the leeward side.